 Chime Credit Builder

-The Secured Chime Credit Builder Visa® Credit Card is the company’s first foray into the credit space.
-The card is incredibly unique in that it doesn’t charge interest — that’s right, there is no interest rate.
-There’s also no annual fee or any other fees for that matter.
+The Secured Chime Credit Builder Visa® Credit Card is the company’s first offering in the credit space.
+The card is incredibly unique in that it doesn’t charge interest* — that’s right, there are no interest charges or annual fees.

-What’s more, the card’s issuer, which may be Bancorp Bank or Stride Bank, doesn’t run a credit check when you apply.
+What’s more, the card’s issuer, Stride Bank N.A., doesn’t run a credit check when you apply.

-Your credit limit will be equal to the amount you transfer from your Chime account to your credit card.
+Your credit limit will be equal to the amount you transfer from your Chime account to your secured account¶.
 As you use the card and pay off what you owe, Chime will report those payments to all three national credit bureaus, which can help you increase your credit score.

 That said, Chime doesn’t report your credit utilization, which is significant.
-One of the problems with secured credit cards (and other cards for bad credit) as a whole is that they typically have very low credit limits.
+One of the problems with secured credit cards (and other cards for little to no credit) as a whole is that they typically have very low credit limits.
 That means it’s easy to use up a large percentage of your available credit, even if you’re not spending a lot.

-Your credit utilization rate is the second-most influential factor in your FICO credit score, so the fact that Chime doesn’t report your credit utilization is a huge win.
+Your credit utilization rate is the second-most influential factor in your FICO® score, so the fact that Chime doesn’t report your credit utilization is a huge win.

 Chime Review: Is it Right for You?

 It’s difficult to tell by looking at just one bank account to determine if it’s the best fit for you.
-If you have already, take the chance to compare what Chime accounts have to offer to other online banks and their products.
+If you haven’t already, take the chance to compare what Chime has to offer compared to other similar products.